 Early Notables of the Bergholtz family (pre 1700)

 Prominent bearers of the family name Bergholtz during this time period were Baden, where they emerged as a notable family early in the Middle Ages.
 During these turbulent times there were many changing religious and political...

 Another 35 words (2 lines of text) are included under the topic Early Bergholtz Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bergholtz family to the New World and Oceana
+Migration of the Bergholtz family

 The state of Prussia was a great influence on the shape of modern Germany.
 After the Second World War, Prussia's land was divided among the Soviet Union, Poland, East Germany and West Germany and the state was abolished.
 Some Prussians remained in those countries after the war, while many others migrated to North America in search of a new start.
 Philadelphia was their primary point of entry to the United States, after which many of them moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 A large number of Prussians also migrated to Ontario and the prairie provinces as United Empire Loyalists.
 Analysis of immigration records has shown some of the first Bergholtzs to arrive in North America, and among them were: Friedrich Bergholz, who settled in America in 1783; Theodore Burgholz, who settled in Philadelphia in 1868; John P. Bergholz, who settled in Philadelphia in 1876..

 Contemporary Notables of the name Bergholtz (post 1700)

 - Herman Bergholtz, American Democrat politician, Mayor of Ithaca, New York, 1930-33

 - Harry W. Bergholtz, American Republican politician, Member of New Hampshire State House of Representatives from Manchester 1st Ward; Elected 1938